Oscar Hammerstein II: Personal life

-Oscar Hammerstein died of stomach cancer on August 23, 1960, at his home Highland Farm in Doylestown, Pennsylvania, aged 65, nine months after the opening of The Sound of Music on Broadway.
+Hammerstein died of stomach cancer on August 23, 1960, at his home Highland Farm in Doylestown, Pennsylvania, aged 65, nine months after the opening of The Sound of Music on Broadway.
 The final song he wrote was "Edelweiss", which was added near the end of the second act during rehearsal.
 The lights of Times Square were turned off for one minute, and London's West End lights were dimmed in recognition of his contribution to the musical.
 He was cremated, and his ashes were buried at the Ferncliff Cemetery in Hartsdale, New York.
 A memorial plaque was unveiled at Southwark Cathedral, England, on May 24, 1961.

 After Hammerstein's death, The Sound of Music was adapted as a 1965 film, which won the Academy Award for Best Picture.

 Reputation

 Hammerstein was one of the most important "book writers" in Broadway history—he made the story, not the songs or the stars, central to the musical and brought musical theater to full maturity as an art form.
 According to Stephen Sondheim, "What few people understand is that Oscar's big contribution to the theater was as a theoretician, as a Peter Brook, as an innovator.
 People don't understand how experimental Show Boat and Oklahoma! felt at the time they were done.
 Oscar is not about the 'lark that is learning to pray'—that's easy to make fun of.
 He's about Allegro", Hammerstein's most experimental musical.

 His reputation for being sentimental is based largely on the movie versions of the musicals, especially The Sound of Music, in which a song sung by those in favor of reaching an accommodation with the Nazis, "No Way to Stop It", was cut.
 As recent revivals of Show Boat, Oklahoma!, Carousel, and The King and I in London and New York show, Hammerstein was one of the more tough-minded and socially conscious American musical theater artists.
 According to Richard Kislan, "The shows of Rodgers and Hammerstein were the product of sincerity.
 In the light of criticism directed against them and their universe of sweetness and light, it is important to understand that they believed sincerely in what they wrote."
 According to Marc Bauch, "The Rodgers and Hammerstein musicals are romantic musical plays.
 Love is important."